giftnuss/foodsharing/docs/running-the-code.md

 Install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/) ([direct link](https://download.docker.com/win/stable/Docker%20Desktop%20Installer.exe)) and
 [Git for Windows](https://git-scm.com/download/win).

-If you are using Windows 10 Home or lower follow this instruction:

-Install [Docker Toolbox for Windows] (https://docs.docker.com/toolbox/toolbox_install_windows/) and [Git for Windows](https://git-scm.com/download/win).
+If you are using Windows 10 Home, make sure you fulfill all [system requirements](https://docs.docker.com/docker-for-windows/install-windows-home/#system-requirements) and then install both [Docker Desktop on Windows Home](https://docs.docker.com/docker-for-windows/install-windows-home/) and [Git for Windows](https://git-scm.com/download/win).

 It is important to grant docker access to C: (in the graphical docker interface: settings -> resources -> filesharing -> mark C, apply and restart)